Community

 We recognize that our Farmily comes together amongst the mountains, forests, and rivers of the unceded, traditional lands of the Syilx, Sinixt, and Ktunaxa Nations, and we honor that it is on this land that we are able to create the magic that is Shambhala Music Festival.
 We hope our guests will feel a connection and respect for the past and the future of the Syilx, Sinixt, and Ktunaxa peoples when they set foot on the farm.

-Shambhala Music Festival has implemented two annual grant initiatives; the Indigenous University Bursary Program, and the Indigenous Art Grant Program.
-Please review the program guidelines and apply for the Art Grant and/or University Bursary programs below.
+Shambhala Music Festival administers two annual funding initiatives: the Indigenous University Bursary Program, and the Indigenous Artist Grant Program.

 Indigenous Artist Grants